 Zoology Degree, Certificate and Certification Program Overviews

-For students interested in careers in animal research, a bachelor's, master's or doctoral degree in zoology combines coursework, laboratory studies and hands-on experience.
-Certificates in zoology aren't typically available.
-Professional certification is not typically required for employment unless students' career goals include working as a biology teacher.
+Certificates in zoology aren't usually available, and professional certification is not typically required for employment unless career goals include working as a zoology or biology science teacher.

 Bachelor's Degree in Zoology